• Skip to primary navigation

 Optional ingredients - garlic clove and chili, to suite your taste.

-Or toss it through some warm or cool pasta.
-Otherwise use it as a dip for vegetable sticks and or vegan gluten free crackers
+Or use it as a dip for vegetable sticks and or homemade gluten free chickpea flour crackers

 Post originally released April 23 and has since been updated.